krishnadevz/krishnadevz.github.io/About.md

 # favorite youtube channel's of all time
 * `casey neistat` - (filmmaker, vlogger) i Binge watched his all videos again & again.
+* `mkbhd` - a tech guy cool stuff about new and retro tech.
 * `chalchitra talks & kitaabi cabins` - they talk about movies, books & all the stuff related to art, poetries.
 * `dostcast` - does podcasts & fun conversations.
 * `bollywood & hollywood silver screen` - it makes me feel happy especially the kid inside me gets happy after watching this channel.